-- There is the cost of making the rug – people get paid for a fair days work relevant to the country of origin.
+- There is the cost of making the rug.
+People get paid for a fair day’s work relevant to their country of origin.

-- The cost of shipping the rug from the place of manufacture, shipping rugs from places like Belgium, Iran, India etc is expensive.
+- The cost of shipping the rug from the place of manufacture is expensive.
+Shipping rugs from places like Belgium, Iran, India, etc.

-- The marketing of the rugs in New Zealand for sale, it takes time and effort to have images and content uploaded on to the various sales channels, and those costs have to be covered.
+- In the marketing of the rugs in New Zealand, it takes time and effort to have images and content uploaded to the various sales channels, and those costs have to be covered.

-Why do rug company’s have discount sales all the time others are not?
+Why do some rug companies have discount sales all the time while others do not?

-Each rug company operates its own discount policy which they are entitled to, however, when a product is marked down by 50–60% one has to ask was that the original retail price, or an inflated price to allow for a perceived genuine discount.
+Each rug company operates its own discount policy, which they are entitled to.
+However, it’s best to be wary when a product has a 50–60% sale.
+One has to ask what the original retail price is or whether it is an inflated price to be considered a genuine discount.

-Often you will see rugs on sale online that have been that price for months, in actual fact, after a period of time the discounted price becomes the normally recommend price.
+Often, you will see rugs on sale online that have been that price for months.
+In fact, after a period of time, the discounted price becomes the normally recommended price.

-This link to the commerce commission explains it clearly https://comcom.govt.nz/consumers/dealing-with-typical-situations/buying-goods-and-services/pricing
+This link to the Commerce Commision explains it clearly. https://comcom.govt.nz/consumers/dealing-with-typical-situations/buying-goods-and-services/pricing

-Many company’s selling area rugs online are clearly flouting the law with the perceived discounts and this has had a knock-on effect with it becoming very hard for rug businesses trading in the bricks and mortar realm, to justify their cost verse pricing and their survival.
+Many companies selling area rugs online are clearly flouting the law with their perceived discounts.
+This has a knock-on effect.
+It becomes very hard for rug businesses trading in the brick-and-mortar realm (the physical stores) to justify their cost-versus-price ratio and their survival.

-Rugs are made in a lot of different materials.
+Rugs are made of a lot of different materials.
 When shopping online, don’t just click on the rug with the pattern that suits your room.
 Investigate what the rug is made out of.
 Since you won’t have any guidance from a rug professional and you can’t run your fingers over it.
-What the rug is made often denotes its price – wool and silk are the most expensive natural fibres, rayon and viscose are the cheap synthetics.
+What the rug is made of often denotes its price.
+Wool and silk are the most expensive natural fibres.
+While rayon and viscose are the cheap synthetics.
 It pays to research and understand the fibre properties of any rug purchase.

 Dirty or imperfect rugs caused by transit issues

-At Rugs For All we deal with rugs on a daily basis and we’re constantly having problems with the rugs coming in.
-Either they are damaged, they’ve got problems, or they have got flaws.
-Often the bags have been ripped in transit and or been dragged across a dirty floor.
-Many have been rolled improperly where it becomes telescoped and it won’t lay flat.
+At Rugs For All, we deal with rugs on a daily basis, and we’re constantly having problems with the rugs coming in.
+Either they are damaged, they’ve got problems, or they have flaws.
+Often, the bags have been ripped in transit or dragged across a dirty floor.
+Many have been rolled improperly, where they become telescoped and won’t lay flat.
 It’s got lumps and bumps on it.
-Those are little things that you don’t think about when you’re buying online, but we deal with on a regular basis and know how to fix these issues.
+Those are little things that you don’t think about when you’re shopping online.
+But we deal with it on a regular basis and know how to fix it.